leoreyes84/spring-microservices/README.md

 ## 02 - limits-service (starts on 8080 port)
 - Read properties from configuration (Config class and application.properties)
 - Connect Limits Service to Spring Cloud Config Server
+- Configure profiles to read properties according to the profile

 ## 03 - spring-cloud-config-server (starts on 8888 port -> http://localhost:8888/limits-service/default)
 - Read properties from file -> git-localconfig-repo project outside of this git repo
+- Add properties for profiles (dev limits-service-dev.properties - qa limits-service-qa.properties)